 A satellite dish tragically crushed Bo Diaz to death

-According to the Los Angeles Times, Diaz, who was from Venezuela, was playing for the Caracas Lions of a winter league in Venezuela.
+According to the LA Times, Diaz, from Venezuela, was playing for the Caracas Lions in a winter league in Venezuela.
 He had wanted to get back into shape to try to return to the MLB.

-However, in November 1990, Diaz had been trying to adjust a satellite dish on the roof of his Caracas, Venezuela home.
-It had reportedly been knocked off line due to high winds.
+However, in November 1990, Diaz had been trying to adjust a satellite dish on the roof of his Caracas, Venezuela, home.
+It had reportedly been knocked aside due to high winds.
 The dish then reportedly collapsed and crushed his neck and skull against the base of it.
-The New York Times reported that he died instantly.
+The New York Times reports that he died instantly.
 He was only 37 years old.

 Diaz was survived by his wife and two sons.

-It’s tough knowing that a player who had been a part of some really good teams didn’t get to finish his baseball career the way he wanted.
-Bo Diaz proved to be a pretty valuable player in his 13-year MLB career.
+It’s tough knowing that a player who was part of some really good teams didn’t get to finish his baseball career the way he wanted.
+Bo Diaz proved a pretty valuable player in his 13-year MLB career.
 Sadly, his career and life ended way too soon.

 Stats courtesy of Baseball Reference